Armour/Multiplayer-FPS/.github/ISSUE_TEMPLATE.md

 ## Minimal reproduction of the problem with instructions

 <!--
-For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via https://stackblitz.com, github repo or similar.
+For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via github repo or similar tools.
 -->

 ## What is the motivation / use case for changing the behavior?